Deep Networks Always Grok and Here is Why: Local Complexity: A New Progress Measure

 which is also the set of layer $\ell$ non-linearities.
 Let, $\Phi = f_{1:\ell-1}(\mathcal{V})$ be the embedded representation of the neighborhood $\mathcal{V}$ by layer $\ell-1$ of the network.
 Therefore, approximating the local complexity of $\mathcal{V}$ induced by layer $\ell$, would be equivalent to counting the number of linear regions in,

 The local partition inside $\Phi$ results from an arrangement of hyperplanes; therefore the number of regions is of the order $\mathcal{N}^{D^{(\ell-1)}}$ \cite{toth2017handbook}, where

 is the number of hyperplanes from layer $\ell$ intersecting $\Phi$.
-We consider $\mathcal{N}$ as a proxy for local complexity for any neighborhood $\Phi$.
+We consider $\mathcal{N}$ as a proxy for the local complexity of any neighborhood $\Phi$.
 To make computation tractable, let, $\Phi \approx \widehat{\Phi} = conv(f_{1:\ell-1}(\mV))$.
 Therefore, for $\widehat{\Phi}$, any sign changes in layer $\ell$ pre-activations is due to the corresponding neuron hyperplanes intersecting $conv(\mV)$.
-Therefore for a single layer, the local complexity (LC) for a sample in the input space can be approximated by the number of neuron hyperplanes that intersect $\bV$ embedded to that layers input space.
-If we consider input space neighborhoods with the same volume, then local complexity measures the un-normalized density of non-linearity in an input space locality.
+For a single layer, the local complexity (LC) for a sample in the input space can be approximated by the number of neuron hyperplanes that intersect $\bV$ embedded to that layers input space.
+If we consider input space neighborhoods with the same volume, then our approximation method measures the un-normalized density of non-linearity in an input space locality, which we consider a proxy for local complexity.
 We highlight that this is tied to the VC-dimension of (ReLU) DNN \cite{bartlett2019nearly} where the more regions are present the more expressive the decision boundary can be \cite{montufar2014number}.
 In \cref{fig:complexity-schematic}, we provide a visual explanation of our method for local complexity approximation through a cartoon schematic diagram.
 To summarize, we consider randomly oriented $P$ dimensional $\ell_1$ norm balls with radius $r$, i.e., cross-polytopes centered on any given data point $x$ as a frame defining the neighborhood.
-We therefore follow the steps entailed in \cref{fig:complexity-schematic} in a layerwise fashion, to approximate the local complexity in the prescribed neighborhood.
+We therefore follow the steps entailed in \cref{fig:complexity-schematic} in a layerwise fashion, to approximate the local complexity in the prescribed neighborhood for a given layer.

-\paragraph{Sensitivity of approximation to $P$ and $r$}
+\paragraph{Sensitivity of approximation to $P$ and $r$.}